The Acne Treatments Dermatologists Use On Themselves

 They shine a light

 If their acne gets a bit more serious and they need some additional expert muscle to clear up a breakout, Dr. Schweiger will head into his office for photodynamic therapy.
 “I’m a big fan of this therapy, which uses a blue light to activate a medication called 5-aminolevulinic acid (ALA),” he says.
 “It shrinks the sebaceous, or oil-producing glands of the skin, which in turn reduces acne by decreasing the amount of oil in each pore.”
+Find out if blue light therapy for acne is right for you.

 They turn to peels

 Chemical peels come in a range of strengths, from mild over-the-counter versions to deep in-office treatments.
 They can correct acne, age spots, discoloration, tone, fine lines, freckles, melasma, sun damage, and more, according to the American Academy of Dermatology.
 For acne, consider an at-home peel, which tends to have the same ingredients as in-office peels but at much lower concentrations, such as Glytone Rejuvenating Mini Peel Gel and Exuviance Daily Acne Peel.
 At-home peels take about 10 minutes—you apply gel or pads to the area, and then wash it off.
 “Doing lighter peels on a regular basis is wonderful because the lighter the peel, the less down time there is,” says Dr. Lee.
 And when done regularly, it can keep pores clear.
-(These are the myths about large pores that will change your face.)

 They fight everyday germs